zulip/zulip/docs/new-feature-tutorial.md

 In `zerver/lib/actions.py`, create a new function named `do_set_realm_invite_by_admins_only`.
 This function will update the database and trigger an event to notify clients when this setting changes.
-In this case there was an exisiting `realm|update` event type which was used for setting similar flags on the Realm model, so it was possible to add a new property to that event rather than creating a new one.
+In this case there was an existing `realm|update` event type which was used for setting similar flags on the Realm model, so it was possible to add a new property to that event rather than creating a new one.
 The property name matches the database field to make it easy to